zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

         /// <summary>The action value when a DELETE operation is executed.</summary>
         Insert = 1,

-        /// <summary>An enum constant that represents the update operation.</summary>
+        /// <summary>An enum constant that represents the UPDATE operation.</summary>
         Update = 2
     }
 }